 What is Neurodivergent or ND?

-Everyone who is neurodivergent is unique, but some of the traits neurodivergent humans more commonly share include sensory sensitivities, concrete thinking and literal understandings, visual or experiential learners, very particular & intense interests, differences in attention/focus, self-stimulatory behaviors (“stimming”), gender diversity, and differences in social interaction or communication styles.
+Everyone who is neurodivergent is unique, but some of the traits neurodivergent humans more commonly share include sensory sensitivities, concrete thinking and literal understandings, very particular & intense interests, differences in attention/focus, self-stimulatory behaviors (“stimming”), gender diversity, and differences in social interaction or communication styles.
 Neurodivergent behaviors often stand out from neurotypical behaviors, but neither is right or wrong, good or bad; differences are neutral.